 Unlike plastic food packaging, beeswax wraps don’t leach chemicals into the environment that could harm wildlife.
 They are also free from things like phthalates and parabens, which are definitely things to avoid in products in contact with food.

 And, once your beeswax wraps are beyond their best years, they will typically biodegrade quickly.
 This is because most beeswax wraps are made with cotton and beeswax.
 Ideally, you’d look for beeswax wraps made with organic or upcycled cotton to help offset these problems.
 Or, you could make beeswax wraps at home with fabric scraps and locally sourced beeswax to be even more eco-friendly.

-Given the potential issues with beeswax, it’s good to know that there are alternative available.
+Given the potential issues with beeswax, it’s good to know that there are alternatives available.
 Here are five of the best.

-- Candelilla wax – made from a shrub native to the southwest US, this wax is harder than beeswax but goes a lot further, meaning you get more bang for your buck.
+Made from a shrub native to the southwest US, this wax is harder than beeswax but goes a lot further, meaning you get more bang for your buck.
 It’s got a high melting point, and you may find it used as an emulsifier in some eco-friendly balms and lotions you’ve already got in your home.